LeapBeyond/scrubadub/README.md

-> This package is a work in progress and has not yet been posted on pypi
+> The syntax below is a work in progress and should be viewed as more
+> of a design spec than something that would actually work.
+Stay tuned
+> as this project matures and we release it on pypi...

 # scrubadub